Magadan Oblast: Wildlife

 The animal species in the south include snow sheep, reindeer, moose and brown bears.
 There are also many varieties of birds, including ducks and seabirds.
 Coastal waters of the Sea of Okhotsk host notable biodiversity where large vertebrates such as bowhead whales may appear, and have rich fishing grounds for pollock, herring, cod, flounder and salmon, as well as crabs and shellfish.

 Economy

 The economy is centered on mining interests for gold, silver and other non-ferrous metals.
 The city of Magadan is the only large industrial center.
 Agriculture is not well developed in the region.
 In April 2014 the Russian government has endorsed bills for extending the operations of the Special Economic Zone (SEZ) in Magadan Oblast through to December 31, 2025.

 Mining

 Magadan Oblast is considered one of the world's richest mining areas.
 Gold is the region's main resource, although silver and tin deposits are also being developed.
 There are nearly 2,000 placer gold deposits, 100 gold ore deposits, and 48 silver ore deposits in the territory.

 Recently, there has been interest in exploiting the coal resources in the region.
+In 2023, the East Mining Company reported that the Magadan Oblast may contain coal reserves exceeding 100 million tons.
 Over the medium term, there seem to be excellent opportunities for petroleum and natural gas exploitation.